Farm Beginnings

 Application Instructions & Criteria

-Applications for 2024/2025 will open in mid August 2024 and close in mid September 2024.
+Applications for 2024/2025 are currently open through mid September 2024.
 One additional person working on the same business plan, such as a business partner, a family member, or life partner, may take the course with you.
 Only one application per farm business is required.

 Application Timeline: Applications are due by September 16, 2024, reviewed in late September, and applicants will be notified of a decision by the first week of October.